jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 <img src="vl2/perceptron.png" alt="This image is in /static" width="70%">
 <img src="vl2/update_rule.png" alt="This image is in /static" width="30%">

-Source: Raschka & Mirjalili, 2019
+Source: Raschka & Mirjalili (2019)

 Note: The perceptron algorithm is the necessary foundation for modern deep learning algorithms.
 Invented by Rosenblatt in 1958, a perceptron is representing one single neuron.
-If a human neuron fires, the inputs to the neuron are above a threshold so that it gets activated.
+If a human neuron fires, it gets activated.
+In the computer version,  the inputs to the neuron are above a threshold.
 Very similar to this is the perceptron.
 It weights its inputs according to the weight coefficients, sum them up, and applies an activation function.
 In the original paper of Rosenblatt, it is a stepwise function.
 The weights are learned by an update rule.
 For each training sample, they get updated.
 The new weights are the weights plus the update.
 The learning rate (eta) determines how fast the weights are updated.
 When the ith sample is false predicted, the weights are pushed towards the correct direction (Raschka & Mirjalili, 2019, Rosenblatt, 1958).

 ---